Dope (2015 film): Release

 Dope debuted in the U.S. Dramatic Competition category at the 2015 Sundance Film Festival, which started on January 22, 2015 in Park City, Utah.
-At the festival, the film received offers from at least six production companies and film studios before its rights were sold to Open Road Films (who distributed the film domestically) and Sony (who distributed the film internationally) for a reported $7 million plus $20 million for marketing and promotion.
+At the festival, the film received offers from at least six production companies and film studios, among whom were The Weinstein Company, A24, Fox Searchlight, Focus Features, Lionsgate and Relativity Media, before its rights were sold to Open Road Films (who distributed the film domestically) and Sony Pictures (who distributed the film internationally) for a reported $7 million plus $20 million for marketing and promotion.
 It was selected to close the Directors' Fortnight section at the 2015 Cannes Film Festival.
 It was released in the United States on June 19, 2015.
 In September 2015, the film competed in the 2015 Deauville American Film Festival where it won the Prix du Public (Audience Award).

 Reception

 Box office

 Dope grossed $6.1 million in its opening weekend, finishing 5th at the box office behind Jurassic World ($106.6 million), Inside Out ($90.4 million), Spy ($11.2 million) and San Andreas ($8.7 million).
 At the end of its theatrical run, the film grossed just shy of $18 million worldwide.